drunomics/nuxtjs-drupal-ce/README.md

 - `addRequestContentFormat`: If specified, the given value is added as `_content_format` URL parameter to requests.
 Disabled by default.

+- `addVueCompiler`: If enabled, the Vue compiler is added to the runtime build.
+This is necessary if you want to render custom elements markup on runtime.
+Defaults to `true`.

 - `axios`: Options to pass-through to the `drupal-ce` [axios](https://github.com/nuxt-community/axios-module) instance.